…and publication of Marx and Engels’ Communist Manifesto

 The modern forms of production, large scale industries etc, gave rise to the modern working class.
 The mass of the population was now forced to work in order to earn a living, and could “only find work as long as their labour increases capital.
 These labourers, who must sell themselves piecemeal, are a commodity, like every other article of commerce” and are therefore exposed to the volatility and competition of the market.

 Marx and Engels show how the working class is always at war with the ruling class, one way or the other.
 However, the capitalists always want the working class to fight their battles, whether against old feudal landowners and absolutist monarchs, or against rival capitalists.
 But mobilising workers this way is dangerous for the capitalists, as any such mobilisation would also put workers’ demands on the agenda.

 Only weeks after the Communist Manifesto was published, revolutionary movements swept Europe.
-They were sparked off by the 1848 February revolution in France, which overthrew King Louis Bonaparte and established a republic.
+They were sparked off by the 1848 February revolution in France, which overthrew King Louis Philippe and established a republic.
 Especially in Paris, working-class people were at the forefront of this revolution, fighting on the barricades, red flag in hand.